 Sure, you can try meditation or relaxation techniques before certain events, or social gatherings.
 You can reduce foods that trigger excessive sweating, etc. It will all help to some degree, however, as much as you try, you will not be able to cure hyperhidrosis naturally.

 I remember vividly when I bought an e-book that claimed to help me stop sweating by using natural products.
 I tried some of these things, but never did my problem go away.
-For people that want to reduce sweating during a fitness routine, will find natural cures effective.
+People that want to reduce heavy sweating that happens during a fitness routine will find natural products effective because heavy sweating during a fitness routine is not necessarily hyperhidrosis.

 How To Cure Secondary Hyperhidrosis Naturally